emilymnl/DAT250/dat250-expass2.md

 ```
 nothing happens.

-when I verify with `java org.apache.derby.tools.sysinfo` it seems like it work because I get:
+When I verify with `java org.apache.derby.tools.sysinfo` it seems like it works because I get:

 ```
 ------------------ Java Information ------------------